Loading

 The Community Refugee Integration and Settlement Pilot (CRISP) was announced by the Australian Government in December 2021.

-Community Refugee Integration and Settlement Pilot
+Community Refugee Integration and Settlement Pilot will become a permanent program in 2026

-The Community Refugee Integration and Settlement Pilot (CRISP) was announced by the Australian Government in December 2021.
-CRISP is a new settlement program.
-Under the program, refugee visa holders receive settlement support directly from trained community groups, called Community Supporter Groups (CSGs).
+The CRISP was announced by the Australian Government in December 2021.
+Under the program, refugee category visa holders receive settlement support directly from trained community groups, called Community Supporter Groups (CSGs).

-CRISP aims to achieve optimal settlement outcomes with the help of Australian community members who want to help refugees settle into life in Australia.
+Drawn from within the Humanitarian Program, CRISP aims to achieve optimal settlement outcomes with the help of Australian community members who want to help refugees settle into life in Australia.

 CRISP operates as a dedicated settlement pathway for refugees who: